opendocsg/slw-judgments-backfill/2000_SGHC_178/report.md

 The High Court in Australia has apparently not yet decided whether to follow **_Tai Hing_** or not.

-In Singapore, the limited duties enunciated in **_Tai Hing_** were mentioned with approval by the High Court in **Consmat Singapore (Pte) Ltd v Bank of America National Trust & Savings Association** [1992] 2 SLR 828 at p 831.
+In Singapore, the limited duties enunciated in **_Tai Hing_** were mentioned with approval by the High Court in **Consmat Singapore (Pte) Ltd v Bank of America National Trust & Savings Association** <span class="citation">[1992] 2 SLR 828</span> at p 831.
 However the observations of the High Court were obiter as this point was

 apparently not argued.
 The issue in that case was whether a particular provision in a general agreement relieved the bank from liability for its payment made under 15 forged cheques and the bank there appears to have accepted the limited duties enunciated in **_Tai Hing_** , apart from express agreement to the contrary.